pranayahirwar/jspider-mern-stack-notes/javascript/this_keyword.md

 In non-strict mode, a special process called [`this` substitution](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode#no_this_substitution) ensures that the value of `this` is always an object.
 This means:

 - If a function is called with `this` set to `undefined` or `null`, `this` gets substituted with [`globalThis`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/globalThis).
-- If the function is called with `this` set to a primitive value, `this` gets substituted with the primitive value's wrapper object.
+- If the function is called with `this` set to a primitive value, `this` gets substituted with the primitive value's wrapper object???.

-JSCopy to Clipboard

 ```js
 function getThis() {